Sabertrio User Guide – Importing and Formatting Music for Your Lightsaber

 Import your audio file into Audacity.

-One way to do this is by navigating to the toolbar, open the 'File' menu,
+One way to do this is by navigating to the toolbar, opening the 'File' menu, then the 'Import' submenu, and selecting 'Audio'.
+Select your audio file, then click 'Open' to import it.

 Step 2